thendo991/CleanCity/docs/faq.md

 ### **Q: Do we need to include screenshots in our report?**
 **A:** Yes!
 Screenshots and videos are essential for documenting bugs and demonstrating issues.
 Include them in both Jira bug reports and your final test report.

-### **Q: Should we include our Jira project in the final submission?**
+### **Q: Should we include our project management board in the final submission?**
 **A:** Yes!
-Export your complete Jira project (all issues, comments, attachments) and include it as part of your final submission.
+Export your complete project management board (all issues, comments, attachments) and include it as part of your final submission.
 This demonstrates your project management skills.

 ---

 ## 👥 **Team Questions**

 ### **Q: How should we divide the work among team members?**
 **A:** That's up to your team!
 Consider each member's strengths and interests.
 You might divide by features, testing types, or phases.
-Document your team structure and responsibilities in Jira.
+Document your team structure and responsibilities in your project management tool.

 ### **Q: What if there's a conflict within our team?**
 **A:** Try to resolve conflicts within your team first.
-If issues persist, contact the project manager.
+If issues persist, contact the Module instructor.
 Remember that effective teamwork is part of your assessment.

 ### **Q: Can we get help from other teams?**
 **A:** You can discuss general testing approaches and share learning resources, but each team should do their own testing and create their own deliverables.
 Plagiarism is not allowed.

 ### **Q: How do we handle team member absences?**
-**A:** Plan for this possibility by documenting work in Jira and sharing knowledge regularly.
-If a team member is consistently unavailable, contact the project manager.
+**A:** Plan for this possibility by documenting work in your project management tool and sharing knowledge regularly.
+If a team member is consistently unavailable, contact the Module instructor.

 ---